mikamautnerrohde/researchproject/rp-project-manual.md

 One of the assessors is designated examiner, and will hold ultimate responsibility for the final grade.
 This examiner needs to be a UvA employee with a doctoral degree.

 Table 1 summarizes the requirements and responsibilities of the different roles.
-Please note that the assessor tasks depend on whether the assessor is internal or external to the lab where the project is taking place.
+Please note that for each assessor, the tasks depend on whether they are internal or external to the lab where the project is taking place.
 The tasks are described in more detail in the section *[Detailed tasks per role](#detailed-tasks-per-role)*.

 #####  Table 1 - Roles, requirements and responsibilities
 Role| Requirements| Responsibilities
 ----- | ----- | ---------
 [Daily supervisor](#supervisor-tasks)|<ul><li>Must be PhD candidate or a more senior researcher. <li>Must be active in research group that hosts the internship.</ul> | <ul><li>Assists in creating realistic project planning, corresponding to workload. <li>Contact person for student questions. <li>Provides feedback on overall performance and promotes scientific attitude. <li>Joins midterm evaluation, together with student and examiner.<li>Provides feedback on the draft version of the research report.<li>Evaluates experimental work and presentation: advises internal assessor on grading. </ul>
 [Internal assessor](#internal-assessor-tasks) | <ul><li>Is located in same lab/research group as supervisor. <li>Holds a doctoral degree. <li>Can be same person as daily supervisor, as long requirements for both roles are met.</ul>|<ul><li>Monitors student performance in correspondence with supervisor.<li>Grades experimental work, presentation and final report.</ul>
-[External assessor](#external-assessor-tasks) (also: co-assessor) | <ul><li>Holds a doctoral degree. <li>Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). </ul> | <ul><li>Grades final report.</li></ul>
+[External assessor](#external-assessor-tasks)| <ul><li>Holds a doctoral degree. <li>Must have relevant domain knowledge to assess the final report (e.g. on the methodology or research topic). </ul> | <ul><li>Grades final report.</li></ul>
 [Examiner](#examiner-tasks) | <ul><li>This is a label placed on either the internal assessor or the external assessor. <li>Must be employed at UvA (note: AMC counts as UvA). <li>Must hold doctoral degree.</ul> | <ul><li>Reviews and approves project proposal.</li><li>Joins the midterm evaluation.<li>Submits the final grade.<li>Guarantees validity of the grade.</li></ul>

 **Note for students:** when registering your project on Datanose, you will be asked to list an assessor and an examiner.
-Please enter the person who has the role examiner as examiner.
+Please enter the assessor who has the label examiner as examiner.
 You can list the other assessor as assessor.
+MAke sure you correctly enter whether the project is done internally (at UvA) or externally (at a lab outside of UvA).

 ## Phases of the Research Project

 In summary, the Research Project goes through several phases:

-1. Upon starting, once a work agreement is in place, the student registers the Research Project via Datanose (www.datanose.nl/#yourprojects).
-Here, the student submits who will be examiner and who will be assessor.
-Who gets to be what depends on whether a project is *internal* (at UvA) or *external* (outside of UvA):
+1. Upon starting, once the hosting lab and the student have reached an agreement about the nature and conditions of the internship, the student registers the Research Project via Datanose (www.datanose.nl/#yourprojects).
+Here, the student submits who will be examiner and who will be the other assessor.
+Care should be taken when registering the project as *internal* (at UvA) or *external* (outside of UvA):

-* For internal projects, the examiner is the assessor based at UvA who works at the hosting lab and who agreed to grade experimental work, presentation and final report.
+* For internal projects, the examiner is assumed to work at the hosting lab.
+In this case, the examiner will grade experimental work, presentation and final report.
-* For external projects, the examiner is the assessor who is based at UvA and who agreed to be the second reader of the final report.
+* For external projects, the examiner is assumed to work outside of the hosting lab.
+In this case, the examiner will only grade the final report.
-* The other assessor of the project can be submitted as 'assessor' on the Datanose form.
+* The assessor of the project who is not labeled as the examiner should be submitted as 'assessor' on the Datanose form.

 2. The student then reads relevant literature and formulates research questions, hypotheses and an appropriate design in collaboration with the supervisor.
 This results in a Research Proposal, which the student submits again via Datanose, within one month of the starting date that was entered when registering the project.
 This proposal is reviewed by both the MBCS programme coordinator and the examiner of the project.
 2. In the subsequent months, the student will acquire and/or analyze the data relevant to the Research Project.
-At some convenient time within this phase, the student will have a Midterm Evaluation to discuss how the project is going with the supervisor and the examiner of the project.
+At some convenient time within this phase, the student will schedule a Midterm Evaluation to discuss how the project is going with the supervisor and the examiner of the project.
 3. In the final month of the project (or earlier if the supervisor deems this appropriate), the student will draft a report on the conducted research, on which the supervisor provides feedback.
 This draft should be as definitive as possible, so that meaningful feedback can be given.
 The student may not submit multiple drafts.
 4. Based on the feedback on this draft, the student will submit a final version to Datanose, which will be graded by both assessors.
 The student will also give an oral presentation (usually 20 to 30 minutes, plus 10 minutes Q&A, but this can be adapted to be in line with the mores of the hosting institute) about their Research Project, during a meeting at which at least the internal assessor is present, but preferably in front of the research group.
 See [here](#grading) for more information on grading.